Curious about the assigned sentiment of an article or mention? Read below to learn more about how to measure sentiment:

 Entity searching is not yet available for social channels where a brand is mentioned as @handle, rather than with a name written out, such as Twitter.

 We continue to add more languages to our NLP and modern deep learning models regularly so that we can continue to improve accurate sentiment detection and retrain languages when needed.
-As customers continue to override sentiment on their results, our deep learning models learn and adapt from those changes.
-We then apply those validated customer overrides to be more accurate with future sentiment detection and analysis!

 Thank you for reading.
 If you have any further questions, feel free to reach out to us via Live Chat!